sagarsv04/PracticalMachineLearning/NLTK/README.md

 from "./testdata.manual.2009.06.14.csv" to "./test_set.csv"

 In method "shuffle_data()" use " encoding ='latin-1' " if you get utf-8 errors while read_csv() in pandas dataframe

+The file "train_test_neural_network.py" consit method "train_neural_network()" which uses lexicon.pickle created in data_preprocessing.py and trains the model

+The model is saved as model.ckpt